 What's happening on the Coffs Coast

-What: Head on down to Moonee Beach Tavern with the kids and family on Sunday from 10am and enjoy face painting and an egg hunt.
+What: Head on down to Moonee Beach Tavern with the kids and family tomorrow from 10am and enjoy face painting and a fun egg hunt.

 Where: Moonee Beach Tavern.